wolfinTD/Dotfiles/README.md

 ![screenshot](https://github.com/eklavyasood/Dotfiles/blob/main/screens/bspwm.png)

-Projects that I've used for my desktop -
+Stuff I use in everyday life (and some that I used in the past but not anymore)

 - [alacritty](https://github.com/alacritty/alacritty)
 - [awesomewm](https://github.com/awesomeWM/awesome)